python/devguide/developer-workflow/stdlib.rst

 Adding a new environment variable
 ---------------------------------

-From Python 3.13 onwards, name environment variables with underscores for readability and accessibility.
+Names of environment variables should be uppercase and, from Python 3.13 onwards, use underscores for readability and accessibility.

 For example, use ``PYTHON_CPU_COUNT`` instead of ``PYTHONCPUCOUNT``.